Duo Zikr: Origins

-Duo Zikr is the duet of vocal improvisations of Igor Silin and Olga Tkachenko - the only Magic Theatre of Voice in the world whose art compels the audience to experience the whole range of human emotions.
-“Zikr” is Arabian for “Prayer” – a spiritual practice aimed at revelation of an internal sense of divine presence.
+The duo's name, "Zikr" derives from the Arabian word for "Prayer" – a spiritual practice aimed at revelation of an internal sense of divine presence.
 The Art of Igor and Olga unites profound philosophy and unique combinations of vocal techniques with chamber and folk vocals, Tibetan Mantra vocal techniques, Tuvan guttural singing, Sufi Zikr, Orthodox rites and more.
-The vocal range of the duet composes 4 octaves.
+The vocal range of the duet is composed of 4 octaves.